JanBeh/neumond/README.md

     reset to `false` when wanting to reuse the handle to wait for the next event (e.g. another occurrence of the next interval tick).

+    Note that `wait.select` is allowed to sporadically wake up.
+Calling a handle, in contrast, will repeatedly use `wait.select` until the handle is ready.

   * **`wait.timeout(seconds)`** starts a timer that elapses after given `seconds` and returns a callable handle that, when called, waits until the time has elapsed.
 The handle can be closed by storing it in a `<close>`